ENCCS/performance-programming/content/tuning.rst

    :language: C
    :linenos:

-Note that we only use the rounded size for the index computations.
+Note that we only use the rounded size for the index computations, not for the loop bounds.
+For this code to work correctly, the caller must also use the same padding.

 .. exercise::